 Quang Ninh, home to tourist-favorite Halong Bay, has been seeing a constant rise of luxury resorts over the years for its tourism potential.
 Citadines Marina Halong is about to join the club.

-Built by Ascott Limited and BIM Group, Citadines consists of 637 condotels and 176 apartments, together with modern facilities such as an infinity pool, rooftop pool, restaurants, and supermarket, as well as a recreation zone and smart car-parking system.
+Built by Ascott Limited and BIM Group and designed by KAZE Interior Design Studio, Citadines consists of 637 condotels and 176 apartments, together with modern facilities such as an infinity pool, rooftop pool, restaurants, and supermarket, as well as a recreation zone and smart car-parking system.

 Citadines Marina Halong offers spectacular views of Halong Bay’s limestone karsts, without taking to the waters.
 But of course, it’s a must to set sail on to the majestic seascape.
 The hotel offers boat excursions, kayak adventure, or other leisure activities around the bay.